usamatariq180/idea-generator-chatbot/README.md

 ## Notes

-- This application uses local storage to persist saved ideas.
+- This application uses local storage to persist saved ideas and chat history.
 They will be available even after refreshing the page but are limited to the browser you're using.
-- The chat history is not persisted and will be lost on page refresh.